-We’re stoked to announce that we’re making the pilgrimage back to the Spring Classics this year!
+We’re stoked to announce that we’re making the pilgrimage back to the Spring Classics next year in 2016!

 Together with BikeStyle Tours we’ve brought back the Spring Classics tour that we did back in 2012.
 We’ll ride the Tour of Flanders Sportif, smash the cobbles of the Arenberg Forest, ride into the velodrome in Roubaix at the the Paris-Roubaix sportif, and watch both races with guides who know all the back roads and the tricks of the trade.